Table of Contents

 There are three types of Individual Project F&A Waivers/Reductions:

 - Small Project Waivers (projects requesting $50,000 of direct costs or less per year).

 Eligible projects for this type of waiver are those projects requesting $50,000 direct costs per year or less, from any type of sponsor (including for-profit).
 If the proposal requests more than $50,000 in any single year of the project, a regular or strategic waiver must be used.

 Department heads and collegiate research associate deans or deans have the authority to make the decision to waive or reduce F&A on small projects based on their assessment of the compelling nature of the request, the importance of the individual project, the best interest of the college, fairness to other investigators, and the ability of the department or college to financially forego the F&A that would otherwise have been recovered.
 Principal Investigators should not assume that such waiver requests will be granted.

-Departments and colleges may establish their own processes and timelines for such waiver requests (including requiring use of the institutional Individual Project F&A Waiver/Reduction form) or they may use the Proposal Routing Form for gathering requested data; consult with your unit for their process.
+Departments and colleges may establish their own processes and timelines for such waiver requests (including requiring use of the institutional Individual Project F&A Waiver/Reduction form (DOCX)) or they may use the Proposal Routing Form for gathering requested data; consult with your unit for their process.
 SPA accepts the signature of the collegiate official(s) on the Proposal Routing Form as evidence of approval; submission of a completed Individual Project F&A Waiver/Reduction form is not required by SPA.
 Data of these waivers are not tracked by SPA and are not furnished to the Budget Office.